-LOUISIANA REPORT CARD | 2017
+LOUISIANA REPORT CARD | 2018

 Louisiana's criminal laws make the actions of traffickers, buyers, and facilitators subject to serious penalties, including high fines and asset forfeiture.
-Child sex trafficking victims have access to specialized services and housing, but are not fully protected from prosecution for prostitution offenses committed as a result of their victimization.
+Child sex trafficking victims have access to specialized services and housing, but are not fully protected from criminalization for prostitution and other offenses committed as a result of their victimization.